How to Plan a Micro Wedding May 6, 2021 – Posted in: Jewelry Blog

 And it doesn’t come as a surprise.
 Large weddings with hundreds of guests usually mean that you need to spend a lot of money on the event, and the whole planning process can be quite stressful both for the bride and the groom.
 Lately, more and more people opt for low-key weddings with fewer guests at less extravagant venues.

 Although big wedding parties do have their perks and many people enjoy them, others prefer to celebrate their special day with only the closest of family and friends.

 The Benefits of Having a Micro Wedding

 There are plenty of good reasons to have a micro wedding.

 You don’t need to spend a fortune to pay for an expensive venue where all the guests can fit, not to mention all the other expenses that come with an extensive guest list.
 You could redirect the money into a romantic honeymoon getaway or buy a home for the family you’re about to start.

 Huge weddings typically involve many details that need your attention.
 Where’s everybody going to sit?
 What will the ceremony look like?
 Who’s going to do what?
 And it’s not just about the organization – on the big day, you’ll need to be able to devote enough time to each of your guests.

 3. More Personalization

-When you only invite 10 or 20 people to your wedding, chances are you know them very well.
-That means personalized thankyou cards or gifts and other thoughtful details that will make your friends and family always remember your wedding day.
+When you only invite a few people to your wedding, chances are that you know them all very well.
+That means personalized thank you cards or gifts and other thoughtful details that will make your friends and family always remember your wedding day.